 Control via LoRa

-LoRa or Long Range wireless data telemetry is a technology pioneered by Semtech that operates at a lower frequency (433 MHz agains 2.4 GHz for the NRF24L01) but at thrice the distance (3000 m!).
-Although the NRF24L01 can cater much more data, the LoRa modules like the SX1278 is the go-to wireless choice especially on noisy environments.
+LoRa or Long Range wireless data telemetry is a technology pioneered by Semtech that operates at a lower frequency (433 MHz against 2.4 GHz for the NRF24L01) but at thrice the distance (3000 m!).
+Although the NRF24L01 can cater to much more data, the LoRa modules like the SX1278 are the go-to wireless choice, especially on noisy environments.

 I've shown how to use the SX1278 wireless module in this tutorial.

-These are the four common methods in applying wireless control in your Arduino projects.
+These are the four common methods for applying wireless control in your Arduino projects.
 If you want to learn more, I suggest you read the individual posts for each.
 Have fun building!